Waelthus/Waelthus.github.io/index.md

 Currently I'm involved in the Dark Energy spectroscopic instrument ([DESI](https://www.desi.lbl.gov/)) survey working on measurements of the Lyα forest power spectrum based on observations of high redshift quasar spectra.
 To simulate the intergalactic medium that creates this forest, I also performed hydrodynamical simulations with the [Nyx code](https://github.com/AMReX-Astro/Nyx) of up to 4096<sup>3</sup> resolution elements ([see here for a video showing the evolution of a single slice through a box](https://drive.google.com/file/d/1TxFsqYeJGOIXoiB1XKUSwxNPq6yJSpU6/view?resourcekey)).
 The main goal of this work is to obtain more accurate constraints on warm dark matter (WDM), the neutrino mass Σm<sub>ν</sub> and inflationary parameters.
-Furthermore, I am working on improvements of the CCD level calibrations for DESI within the [desispec](https://github.com/desihub/desispec) project and am (together with our local PhD student [Parth Nayak](https://gitlab.physik.uni-muenchen.de/Parth.Nayak)) investigating new approaches of Lyα forest analysis based on machine learning techniques
+Furthermore, I am working on improvements of the CCD level calibrations for DESI within the [desispec](https://github.com/desihub/desispec) project and am (together with our local PhD student [Parth Nayak](https://gitlab.physik.uni-muenchen.de/Parth.Nayak)) investigating new approaches of Lyα forest analysis based on machine learning techniques.

 Previously, I have been working on constraining thermal evolution in the Intergalactic medium using high-resolution Lyα forest observations from the VLT/UVES and Keck/HIRES spectrographs.